A Food Security Project

 Very quickly we had lettuce and radishes with the help of yet more volunteers!
 The intergenerational efforts were heartwarming to see, and the parents that brought their kids to help out gave them a gift that will last a lifetime.
 Inspiration and a feeling of value in their service.

-In May, the up-cycled pallet 3-bin compost system was assembled by a fantastic group from Telus.
+The up-cycled pallet 3-bin compost system was assembled by a fantastic group from Telus.
 So nice to have such a good turnout with these happy and hardworking helpers.
-This compost area will be able to process all of the organic “waste” produced on site, including the leaves from the large existing deciduous tree.
+This compost area can process all of the organic “waste” produced on site, including the leaves from the large existing deciduous tree.
 We wanted this to be at the centre of the space as it’s the shortest distance to walk with debris and also, as any gardener will tell you, compost and soil it supports is at the heart of any successful garden or edible landscape.
 Just remember, carbon (“browns”, leaves) on top, turn it regularly, add water when needed and please, only add organic material from the site, nothing else.

 Finally, the 1000 litre rainwater harvesting system went in as a backup for watering.
-Water is an ongoing concern as it was difficult to get help with a number of irrigation issues, so having some backup and displaying water harvesting gets people thinking, talking, adapting and recognizing that we need to have some redundancy in our designs as the climate changes.This 1000 litre IBC tote is now covered to protect it from sunlight, which should stop algae from growing inside.
-Plants like rainwater best!
+Water is an ongoing concern as it was difficult to get help with a number of irrigation issues, so having some backup and displaying water harvesting gets people thinking, talking, adapting and recognizing that we need to have some redundancy in our designs as the climate changes.This 1000 litre IBC tote is now decommissioned due to site development.

-By June and July guests were already harvesting some gorgeous and healthy broccoli, lettuce and strawberries, educating, sharing, supporting, learning and growing together as a community.
 The connections this site has created have warmed our hearts and the interactions with the plants and insects and food certainly feels healing.
 Early on we had some adorable painted identifier rocks created by …. and had a good start on peppers and tomatoes as a few folks agreed to start some seeds and foster seedlings for us!
-Thank you Anne, Rebecca and everyone else who came through!
 The concept of just taking food is a tough one for many people to accept, as they see it as “stealing”, but all of the food at the Lighthouse Community Food Forest is free to those who need it, like all food bank donated food.

 The food forest will take years to fill out completely, but the foundation has been laid and the intention is to have more and more food to share over the coming years.
 Some things will survive, some things will fade away as the system grows and regulates itself and the learning will continue.
-Access to healthy local food is an absolute essential and we are so proud to be a part of increasing food security in B.C., especially after the year we had last year.
+Access to healthy local food is an absolute essential and we are so proud to be a part of increasing food security in B.C.!